 Hayward Regional Shoreline

 This is a very popular location for walkers, fishing persons, and birders.
 Parking at the Winton Avenue parking lot is best at the first area before entering through the open gate.
 One can walk to the low, elevated mound known as “Mt.
 Trashmore.”
 Can you guess what is below the dirt and short grass vegetation?
-It is about a half-mile out to the edge of San Francisco Bay along the flood control channel.
+It’s about a half-mile walk out to the edge of San Francisco Bay along the flood control channel.
 Turning north along the bay, and passing the landfill on your right, brings one to a large mostly-dry mudflat known as “Frank’s Dump.”
 This spot can be heaven for shorebirds in late summer and fall, as they either gather for the winter or use the area as a stopping point during their southerly migration.
 Near high tide one might see Willets, Marbled Godwits, Red Knots, Short-billed Dowitchers, Ruddy Turnstones, Black-bellied Plovers, and the occasional Pacific Golden-Plover.
 Migrant passerines may be seen in the trees and weedy areas near the parking lot, and gulls, terns, and pelicans out over the bay.
 Raptors can be anywhere.